-148 cooling (quench) related to the magma uprise and extrusion (Fig. 3d).
-On the other hand, 149 nanogranitoids and partially crystallized MI are typically found in slowly cooled, regionally 150 metamorphosed migmatite and granulite terranes (Fig. 3a-c).
-Surprisingly, some preserved glassy MI 151 coexisting with nanogranitoids have been recognized also in migmatitic terranes (Fig. 3e; see also 152 Cesare et al., 2009; Bartoli et al., 2013a,b; Barich et al., 2014).
-This geological oddity (i.e., the glass 153 preservation in slowly cooled rocks) has been ascribed to either pore size effect (Cesare et al., 2009), or 154 the heterogeneous distribution of nucleation sites (Ferrero et al., 2012), or the high viscosity of the 155 trapped melt (Bartoli et al., 2015).
-156 157 Chemical characterization of melt inclusions 158 Re-melting nanogranitoid inclusions 159 The experimental re-melting of nanogranitoid inclusions is a prerequisite in order to retrieve the 160 original composition (in terms of major and volatile contents) of the trapped melt.
-Because anatexis 161 takes place in rocks of the middle to lower continental crust, at the bottom of thickened continental 162 crust, and even in continental materials subducted to mantle depths, re-melting experiments of 163 nanogranitoids must be performed under high confining pressure, using a piston-cylinder apparatus, to 164 prevent the inclusion from decrepitating, volatile loss and melt contamination.
-Indeed, as a 165 consequence of the H 2 O loss, crystallized inclusions can be completely re-melted only at temperatures 166 higher than the trapping temperatures -i.e., H 2 O loss results in an increased solidus temperature- 167 leading to an inevitable melt-host interaction (see details in Bartoli et al., 2013c).
-The first attempts to 168 remelt nanogranites using the routine technique in igneous petrology, namely the high-temperature 169 heating stage at ambient pressure (Esposito et al., 2012), produced the decrepitation of the 170 nanogranitoid inclusions, making them poorly suited for a geochemical study (Cesare et al., 2009).
+Re-melting nanogranitoid inclusions

+The experimental re-melting of nanogranitoid inclusions is a prerequisite to retrieve the original composition (in terms of major and volatile contents) of the trapped melt.
+Because anatexis takes place in rocks of the middle to lower continental crust, at the bottom of thickened continental crust, and even in continental materials subducted to mantle depths, re-melting experiments of nanogranitoids must be performed under high confining pressure, using a piston-cylinder apparatus, to prevent the inclusion from decrepitating, volatile loss, and melt contamination.
+Indeed, as a consequence of the H2O loss, crystallized inclusions can be completely re-melted only at temperatures higher than the trappingi.e., H2O loss results in an increased solidus temperature-leading to an inevitable melt-host interaction (see details in Bartoli et al. 2013c).
+The first attempts to remelt nanogranites using the routine technique in igneous petrology, namely the high-temperature heating stage at ambient pressure (Esposito et al. 2012), produced the decrepitation of the nanogranitoid inclusions, making them poorly suited for a geochemical study (Cesare et al. 2009).

-171 The P-T conditions to be used during piston cylinder remelting should be initially established 172 based on phase equilibria modelling or classic thermobarometry, that can provide a fair estimate of the 173 (presumed) P-T conditions of MI entrapment (Bartoli et al., 2013a, c; Ferrero et al., 2015).
-Conditions 174 of further experiments are then fine-tuned based on the results of the first runs.
-Despite the time 175 consuming pre- and post-run sample preparation (compared to the heating stage method), and the trial- 176 and-error nature of the experimental approach, this method can successfully re-melt the nanogranitoids 177 under high confining pressure (see Bartoli et al.,2013c; Ferrero et al., 2015).
+The P-T conditions to be used during piston-cylinder remelting should be initially established based on phase-equilibria modeling or classic thermobarometry, which can provide a fair estimate of the (presumed) P-T conditions of MI entrapment (Bartoli et al. 2013a, 2013c; Ferrero et al. 2015).
+Conditions of further experiments are then fine-tuned based on the results of the first runs.
+Despite the time consuming pre- and post-run sample preparation (compared to the heating stage method), and the trial-and-error nature of the experimental approach, this method can successfully re-melt the nanogranitoids under high-confining pressure (see Bartoli et al. 2013c; Ferrero et al. 2015).

-179 Building up the compositional database
+Building up the compositional database

-Working with MI in partially melted rocks (i.e. their identification, re-homogenization and chemical 180 181 characterization) is challenging due to their small diameter, often $<20 \mu m$ (Fig. 2, 3).
-Despite these difficulties, originally glassy and successfully re-melted MI can be analyzed for the concentrations of 182 most elements in the periodic table.
-Major element contents are routinely measured by electron 183 microprobe (EMP), analyzing secondary standards in the same analytical session to monitor the alkali 184 migration process and eventually calculate correction factors (Ferrero et al., 2012).
-Indeed, the small 185 size of MI often demands the use of a beam diameter of $\approx 1 \,\mu m$ (Bartoli et al., 2013a), resulting 186 inevitably in Na loss during EMP analysis of hydrous felsic glasses (Morgan and London, 1996, 187 2005a).
-The Laser Ablation Inductively Coupled-Plasma Mass-Spectrometry (LA-ICP-MS) has been 188 189 used to measure trace element contents of MI, drilling the glassy MI exposed on the host surface or the nanogranitoid inclusions entirely enclosed in the host.
-In the latter case, one of the major elements 190 measured by EMP in coexisting glassy or re-melted MI can be used as internal standard for the 191 192 deconvolution of the mixed signal (Halter et al., 2002).
-H2O, which is the most important volatile dissolved in crustal magmas (Burnham, 1975), can be quantified by different methods: deficiency from 193 100% in the EMP analysis (Acosta-Vigil et al., 2007), Raman spectroscopy (Bartoli et al., 2013a; 194
+Working with MI in partially melted rocks (i.e., their identification, re-homogenization, and chemical characterization) is challenging due to their small diameter, often <20 μ m (Figs. 2 and 3).
+Despite these difficulties, originally glassy and successfully re-melted MI can be analyzed for the concentrations of most elements in the periodic table.
+Major element contents are routinely measured by electron microprobe (EMP), analyzing secondary standards in the same analytical session to monitor the alkali migration process and eventually calculate correction factors (Ferrero et al. 2012).
+Indeed, the small size of MI often demands the use of a beam diameter of ~1 μ m (Bartoli et al. 2013a), resulting inevitably in Na loss during EMP analysis of hydrous felsic glasses (Morgan and London 1996, 2005a).
+The laser ablation-inductively